-As of August 29, 2015 and August 30, 2014, there was \$0.9 million and \$0.8 million, respectively, in total unrecognized tax benefits, which if recognized, would favorably impact the Company's effective tax rate.
+As of August 27, 2016 and August 29, 2015, there was \$3.3 million and \$0.9 million, respectively, in total unrecognized tax benefits, which if recognized, would favorably impact the Company's effective tax rate.
 The Company recognizes interest and penalties related to uncertain tax positions as a component of income tax expense which is consistent with the recognition of these items in prior reporting periods.
-As of August 29, 2015 and August 30, 2014, the Company had accrued a total of \$0.1 million in interest and penalties, in its long-term accrued liabilities.
-For the years ended August 29, 2015 and August 30, 2014, the Company recognized a nominal expense in its Consolidated Statement of Income related to interest and penalties.
-For the year ended August 31, 2013, the Company recognized a nominal benefit in its Consolidated Statement of Income related to interest and penalties.
+As of August 27, 2016 and August 29, 2015, the Company had accrued a total of \$0.1 million in interest and penalties, in its long-term accrued liabilities.
+For the years ended August 27, 2016, August 29, 2015 and August 30, 2014 the Company recognized a nominal expense in its Consolidated Statement of Income related to interest and penalties.